NatLibFi/Annif-client/README.md

 ## Example invocation

-Here is the output from a typical examploe session:
+Here is the output from a typical example session:

     $ python3 annif_client.py
     Demonstrating usage of AnnifClient